 If you choose not to upgrade to the premium exit intent technology, or just not use it on your site, the alternative is to display the form instantly or after a delay of an interval of your choosing, which is more or less par for the course.

-To get started with OptinMonster, the first step is to click on the ‘Create New Optin’ button.
+To get started with OptinMonster, the first step is to click on the ‘Create Campaign’ button.
 From there it’s a case of selecting the optin type from the available options.

-The footer bar type displays a horizontal bar across the full width of the browser window with space for a title caption and a sign up form.
+The floating bar type displays a horizontal bar across the full width of the browser window with space for a title caption and a sign up form.

 The slide in type is an optin form that sits in the bottom right hand corner of your screen and can be opened by the user to display your optin form and custom message.
 When closed, it displays a customised message of your creation and an expand button.
 It’s not an auto-slide or popup as you might have seen on some other sites or plugins and is one that has to be activated and opened by the visitor.
 At least that’s the behavior we experienced in our testing.